pmb-7684/Data_Mining_Clustering_Project_4/README.md

 ### **What is clustering and how does it work?**
-`Explain what clustering is and how it works (e.g., k-means and/or agglomerative that we have gone over in class).`<br> `**How does this step relate to your modeling?**` <br> In general, clustering is the process of grouping items with common characteristics into a group.
+In general, clustering is the process of grouping items with common characteristics into a group.

-K-means is an unsupervised algorithm used for clustering.
+**K-means** is an unsupervised algorithm used for clustering.
 The algorithm works by dividing a group of observations into a predetermined number of clusters.
 This number of clusters (k) is determined by the user.
-The user can either randomly select a number or use a method such as "elbow method" to calculate the number of clusters.
-Then k data are randomly selected to be centroid(center of the cluster).
-Each observation is assigned to a centroid based on distance to the closest centroid.
-Once all observations are assigned, recalculate the centroid by taking the average of the points assignment to the cluster. then determine the distance and reassign each observation.
-The algorithm is repeated until the centroids no longer move, no data points change clusters, or the maximum number of iterations is reached.
+The user can either randomly select a number or use a method such as "elbow method" to calculate the number of clusters. <br>

+Once k is decided, k data points are randomly selected to be the centroids (centers of the clusters).
+Each observation is then assigned to the nearest centroid based on distance.
+After all observations are assigned, the centroids are recalculated by averaging the points assigned to each cluster.
+This process of determining distances and reassigning observations is repeated until the centroids no longer move, no data points change clusters, or the maximum number of iterations is reached.
+This iterative process ensures that the clusters are as compact and well-separated as possible.

-Agglomerative Clustering is another clustering algorithm.
+**Agglomerative Clustering** is another clustering algorithm.
 It works by splitting and merging the closest pairs of clusters until all the observations belong to a single cluster.

 ### **The Dataset**